themeum/kirki/docs/getting-started/config.md

 ---
 layout: docs
+title: Creating a Configuration for your project
+sections:
+  - Example
+  - Arguments
 ---

-# Creating a Configuration for your project

 When you create a project in Kirki, the first thing you have to do is **create a configuration**.
 Configurations allow each project to use a different setup and act as identifiers so it's important you create one.
 Fields that belong to your configuration will inherit your config properties.